-Furthermore, the specific type of cancer that power morcellators risk spreading is the rare but often lethal leiomycosarcoma, which exhibits tumors that resemble benign uterine fibroids and cannot be reliably diagnosed prior to surgery.
+Furthermore, the specific type of cancer that power morcellators risk spreading is rare but often lethal leiomyosarcoma, which exhibits tumors that resemble benign uterine fibroids and cannot be reliably diagnosed prior to surgery.

 In 2014, the Food and Drug Administration (FDA) warned medical practitioners, manufacturers, and the public about the possible dangers of power morcellators in two safety communications.

 These FDA announcements were taken very seriously nationwide by major establishments, prompting many important events, including the following:

 Johnson & Johnson produced three power morcellator models through its subsidiary Ethicon and another one through its subsidiary FemRx, and had cornered the power morcellator market in sales volume by a large percentage.

 In July 2014, about a year after the FDA warnings surfaced, the manufacturing giant initiated a “a worldwide market withdrawal” of its Ethicon line by requesting that doctors return any Ethicon morcellators purchased in the past.

 The company stated that it had determined the “withdrawal” to be the best course of action during the FDA’s continued investigation of power morcellators, while waiting for the release of further guidelines or improved technologies aimed at reducing the risks of morcellation.